Leadership Feb 27, 2021

 “This is not a template, one-size-fits-all formula,” she says.
 “It is a flexible formula that you can tailor to your needs and the needs of your organization and your team at a particular time.”

 During a recent The Insightful Leader Live Webinar, Vuckovic broke down each of the formula’s components and explained how leaders can improve on each dimension.
-Below is a sampling of her advice.
+Below is a sampling of her advice (we did an Insightful Leader podcast breaking down her points, too.).

 Each component of executive presence is composed of a number of factors.